marianamourao-37/Portfolio/README.md

 # Data-Science-Portfolio

-Recently, I've developed a great interest over Data Science, mostly ambitioning integrating projects directed to Health, having myself a Bachelor's degree in
+Recently, I've developed a great interest in Data Science, mostly ambitioning integrating projects directed to Health, having myself a Bachelor's degree in
 Biomedical Engineering.

 In order to gain experience with Data Science Tools and Methodologies, I'm expousing myself to online courses and guided projects.